Imagine of film and Tv director Tim Burton, famous people with autism

 As a child, Satoshi loved collecting bugs.
 He’s said before that this love of bug collecting is what inspired him to create Pokemon – he wanted a way to give children the same joy he had while collecting bugs when playing his video games.

-Many people on the autism spectrum enjoy collecting, sorting, and categorizing different things.
+Many autistic individuals enjoy collecting, sorting, and categorizing different things.
 So Satoshi, as an autistic individual himself, gave the world a gift that only he could create: a whole new thing to collect.

 The original Pokemon game had 151 species, and its slogan was “Gotta Catch ’em All.”
 There are now 1000 Pokemon to discover.